Rizr09/RAG-Chatbot/README.md

 # Market Outlook RAG Chatbot

-A sophisticated Retrieval-Augmented Generation (RAG) chatbot powered by Gemini 2.5 Pro API for answering questions about market outlooks, investment strategies, and economic trends based on your PDF documents.
+A sophisticated Retrieval-Augmented Generation (RAG) chatbot powered by Gemini 2.5 Flash API for answering questions about market outlooks, investment strategies, and economic trends based on your PDF documents.

 ## Features